Secondary Conditions: Maximizing Your VA Disability Claim

 Key Takeaway

-This guide explains how claiming secondary conditions—those caused or aggravated by an existing service-connected disability—can potentially increase your overall VA disability rating.
-Learn how to identify and document these conditions (like depression linked to PTSD, or back pain resulting from a knee injury) and understand how Woobie.io supports this process with expert assistance, achieving 90% first-time approval rates and 40% faster processing.
+This guide explains how documenting secondary conditions—those clinically determined to be caused or aggravated by an existing service-connected disability—can ensure your medical records accurately reflect your total health status.
+Learn how clinicians identify and document these conditions (like depression linked to PTSD, or back pain resulting from a knee injury) and understand how Woobie.io supports this through independent medical evaluations and clinical nexus letters.

 1. Introduction

-Use our calculator to see how adding secondary conditions might affect your potential combined rating.
+Use our calculator to see how different disability ratings might impact a potential combined rating based on standard VA math.

 2. Understanding Secondary Conditions